zwen0504/Group5Carlos_Oscar/README.md

 ## Individual Approach to Animation

 ### Animation Driver: Audio Input
-I chose **audio input** as the primary driver for my animation system.
-This decision was inspired by the organic, living quality I wanted to bring to the static artwork - making it respond to the viewer's presence and voice creates an intimate, interactive experience.
+I chose **user input** as the primary driver for my animation system.
+This decision was inspired by the organic, living quality I wanted to bring to the static artwork.
+Through keyboard and mic input, it responds to the viewer's presence and voice.
+All team members within the group had approaches which animated the branches generation in different ways.
+For example, modifying seasonal changes, sizing, adding growing effects.
+My approach was different as I chose to implement a physics based animation style.

 ### Animated Properties
 My implementation focuses on animating **position and movement** of the tree elements: